 Apple claimed Jobs simply had a “common bug.”
 Meanwhile, Jobs blamed his weight loss on a hormone imbalance.
 At one point, he even quipped: “Reports of my death are greatly exaggerated.”

-But by early 2009, Jobs couldn’t deny his illness any longer.
+But by early 2009, Steve Jobs couldn’t deny his illness any longer.
 He took a medical leave of absence and notified Apple employees via email.